-where ${\bf z_i}$ is lift of $z_i$ in $\C^{3,1}$.
-For more details on cross ratios, see \cite{gold}.
+where ${\bf z_i}$ is a lift of $z_i$ in $\C^{3,1}$.
+For more details on cross-ratios, see \cite{gold}.
 We extend the above definition to define invariants for the ``generic case" that includes three null vectors and one positive vector in $\C^{3,1}$.
 For a loxodromic element $A$, we denote by ${\bf a}_A$, ${\bf r}_A$ the null eigenvectors of $A$ corresponding to the fixed points and let ${ \bf x}_A$ and ${ \bf y}_A$ correspond to the positive eigenvectors of $A$.

-Let $A$, $B$ be two loxodromic elements in ${\rm SU}(3,1)$ with distinct fixed points.
-Then corresponding to the fixed points there are three cross-ratios $\X_k(A, B)$, $k=1,2,3$ that determines the four points uniquely.
-The collection of all such cross-ratios corresponding to pair of loxodromic elements form a variety, called the \emph{cross-ratio variety}.
+Let $A$, $B$ be two loxodromic elements in ${\rm SU}(3,1)$.
+Then corresponding to the fixed points of $A$ and $B$, there are three cross-ratios $\X_k(A, B)$, $k=1,2,3$, that determine the four points uniquely.
+All such cross-ratios corresponding to pair of loxodromic elements form a variety, called the \emph{cross-ratio variety}.
 It follows that every point in this variety has five real degrees of freedom, see \propref{crp}.
-For more details on cross ratios in the geometry of rank one symmetric spaces, see Platis \cite{pl}.

-The pair $(A, B)$ is called \emph{non-singular} if \begin{itemize} \item[(i)] $A$ and $B$ are loxodromics without a common fixed point. \item[(ii)]The fixed points of $A$ and $B$ do not lie on a common $\C^2$-chain. \item[(iii)] The fixed point set of $A$ is disjoint from at least one of the $\C^2$-chains polar to the positive eigenvectors of $B$ and, the fixed point set of $B$ is disjoint from at least one of the $\C^2$-chains polar to the positive eigenvectors of $A$. \end{itemize} Condition (iii) can also stated in terms of the Goldman's invariants introduced in \secref{redu}.
+The pair $(A, B)$ is called \emph{non-singular} if \begin{itemize} \item[(i)] $A$ and $B$ have no common fixed point. \item[(ii)]The fixed points of $A$ and $B$ do not lie on a common $\C^2$-chain. \item[(iii)] The fixed-point set of $A$ is disjoint from at least one of the $\C^2$-chains polar to the positive eigenvectors of $B$ and, the fixed-point set of $B$ is disjoint from at least one of the $\C^2$-chains polar to the positive eigenvectors of $A$. \end{itemize} Condition (iii) can also be stated in terms of the Goldman's invariants introduced in \secref{redu}.
 It is equivalent to the condition that for some $i, j \in \{1,2\}$, $\eta_i(A, B) \neq 0$ and $\nu_j (A, B) \neq 0$, see \secref{mnth}.